 Summer typically has us giving more thought to sun protection.
 The topic is an important one, not only because of the dangerous potential for skin cancer, but also because of the visible damage that sun can do to our skin.
 In fact, experts believe photodamage, the technical term for sun-damaged skin, may account for a whopping 90 percent of age-associated cosmetic skin problems, including wrinkles, hyperpigmentation, broken capillaries, rough texture and poor laxity.
 Simply put, UV exposure, whether from the sun or tanning beds, is our skin's worst nightmare.

 Skin damage is cumulative.
 In other words, the damage you see on your face today is the result of each time you've exposed your skin to UV rays, going back to your childhood.
 That fact may make photodamage sound daunting.
 But the good news is that it can be reversed to some degree.
 Here's how to repair sun damaged skin:

 1. Stop the Damage!

 Start practicing proper sun protection practices immediately to prevent further skin damage.
 Wear a broad-spectrum sunscreen every single day - regardless of the weather or how much time you plan to spend outdoors.
-(Any time our skin is exposed to natural light - even when just driving in our car or sitting at our desk - skin damage can occur.)
-Be sure that all exposed areas of skin are fully covered.
+(Any time our skin is exposed to natural light - even when just driving in the car or sitting at your desk - skin damage can occur.)
+For added protection, be sure that all exposed areas of skin are fully covered.